Student Performance Objectives - for the lecture

 8. Dermatomes - a dermatome is a specific area of the skin that is innervated by specific spinal nerves.
 They are used diagnostically to ascertain damage to or compression of spinal nerves that supply sensory fibers to these areas.
 Observe the dermatome maps.
 Dermatomes overlap meaning that more than one spinal nerve provides sensation to any given skin region.
-Therefore there is not a perfect one-to-one correspondance of sensation (or loss of sensation) in an area of skin with a specific spinal nerve; partial loss of sensation (numbness) in a specific region approximates the area of the vertebral column where some compression may be occurring.
+Therefore there is not a perfect one-to-one correspondence of sensation (or loss of sensation) in an area of skin with a specific spinal nerve; partial loss of sensation (numbness) in a specific region approximates the area of the vertebral column where some compression may be occurring.

 For a nice powerpoint review of the nervous system, including spinal tracts, see:

 cyton of motor neuron

 dorsal horns of gray matter